The Real Deal with Antioxidants: Herbal Remedies to Support Health

 Clove

-Clove is a widely known spice that originates from Indonesia and is now loved worldwide.
-Coming from the clove tree, the flower buds are aromatic and can be pressed to create clove bud oil.
-It has gained its fame for its antimicrobial and antioxidant actions, and its distinct scent.
-The antioxidant properties it exhibits are due to its high polyphenol content, namely eugenol, gallic acid, and eugenol acetate.
+Clove, a widely known spice from Indonesia, has become beloved worldwide.
+Derived from the clove tree, the aromatic flower buds can be pressed to create clove bud oil.
+It’s renowned for its antimicrobial and antioxidant properties, thanks to its high polyphenol content, namely eugenol, gallic acid, and eugenol acetate.

 Peppermint

-Peppermint is another plant that owes its antioxidant benefits to its polyphenol content.
-The leaves of the peppermint plant, and many others in the mint family, contain all the magic.
-Rich in volatiles like essential oils, this is where the medicinal compounds are found.
+Peppermint owes its antioxidant benefits to its polyphenol content.
+The leaves of the peppermint plant, along with others in the mint family, are rich in volatiles like essential oils, which house the medicinal compounds.
 These biologically active species are known to scavenge free radicals in the body.
 Use fresh or dried peppermint in a tea for easy administration.
-It makes for quite a soothing brew, especially for an upset stomach or sore throat.
+It makes a soothing brew, especially for an upset stomach or sore throat.

 Rosemary